 Referring yourself for counselling or therapy can also be an alternative and quite effective treatment option.
 Do not allow ED to spoil your sex life.
 Taking control of your condition and getting the right treatment will mean you continue to enjoy a happy and healthy sex life.

-The definition of Erectile Dysfunction
+The definition of erectile dysfunction (ED)

-This usually means that a male is unable to get an erection following arousal or he achieves an erection but is unable to maintain it prior to or during sexual intercourse.
-If this occurs on multiple occasions especially over a short period of time, then the patient should speak to a healthcare professional to ascertain the cause(s) and to discuss suitable treatment options.
+Erectile dysfunction is when a male is unable to achieve an erection (or maintain an erection during sexual intercourse with a partner).
+This usually means that you are unable to get an erection following arousal or you achieve an erection but are unable to maintain it before or during sexual intercourse.
+If this occurs on multiple occasions especially over a short period of time, then you should speak to a healthcare professional to ascertain the cause(s) and to discuss suitable treatment options.